matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 For the federation API [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946) is reused.
-This provides almost all the information needed in this MSC, but it also provides a few additional fields and one level of children of this room.
+This provides all the information needed in this MSC, but it also provides a few additional fields and one level of children of this room.

-One small modifications is needed to that endpoint, so that it can be reused for this MSC:

-- the `allowed_room_ids` field is added to the `room` object too.
-Originally this was only added for child rooms, but this makes it impossible to calculate the access rules for the top most room, as such this should be a reasonable addition.

 In theory one could also add the `max_depth` parameter with allowed values of 0 and 1, so that child rooms are excluded, but this performance optimization does